The Peanut Revolution of George Washington Carver

 Public Education and Outreach

 Carver’s commitment to improving the lives of Southern farmers went further than his laboratory discoveries.
 He understood that knowledge needed to reach the homes and fields directly.
-That led to unique initiatives that contributed to the impact of his work.

 The Jesup Wagon